siamaksade/openshift-jenkins-demo/README.md

   $ oc new-project cicd --display-name="CI/CD"
   ```

-Create the CI/CD compoentns based on the provided template
+Create the CI/CD compoentns based on the provided template.
+Note that about ~10GB memory is required for all the containers provisioned in this demo.

   ```
   $ oc process -f cicd-gogs-template.yaml | oc create -f -